mtrogman/regrabarr/README.md

         - Manage Emojis

 Regrabarr runs as a Docker container.
-The Dockerfile is included in this repository, or can be pulled from [Docker Hub](https://hub.docker.com/r/mtrogman/regrabarr) or [GitHub Packages](https://github.com/mtrogman/regrabarr/pkgs/container/regrabarr).
+The Dockerfile is included in this repository or can be pulled from [Docker Hub](https://hub.docker.com/r/mtrogman/regrabarr) or [GitHub Packages](https://github.com/mtrogman/regrabarr/pkgs/container/regrabarr).